 There is more with less

-If you have any questions or suggestions, please share it in the comments section below.
+If you have any questions or suggestions, please share them in the comments section below.